f5devcentral/f5-xc-terraform-examples/workflow-guides/bot/deploy-botdefense-for-awscloudfront-distributions-with-f5-distributedcloud/xc-console-demo-guide.rst

 Objective :
 -----------

-Use this repo and work-flow guide for deploying XC Bot Defense via our WAAP Connector on Kubernetes.
-This guide will outline the steps for implementing this infrastructure via Console Steps as well as Automated method using Terraform
+This guide will outline the steps for implementing F5 XC Bot Defense to protect your AWS CloudFront distributions.
+We will take advantage of AWS Lambda@Edge and the AWS Serverless Application Repository (SAR).
+This guide will outline the steps for implementing this infrastructure via Console Steps as well as Automated method using Terraform.

 Bot Defense on RE Architectural Diagram :
 -----------------------